 We can talk to you via an interpreter in over 170 languages.
 All you need to do is phone our helpline, let us know which language you require and your phone number, and we will arrange for an interpreter to call you back, allowing a three way conversation in your language.

 Whether you have just been diagnosed, have specific questions about epilepsy, or just need to talk, we are here to help.
 When you phone our confidential helpline, you will be guaranteed a friendly welcome.
 We can offer a safe and non-judgmental space for anyone who wants to talk.
 There is no time limit on a call, so you can talk to us for as long as you need to.

 We can also provide information about a wide variety of epilepsy topics to anyone affected by epilepsy, their families, carers, friends, colleagues, as well as professionals.
 We can signpost to other agencies or health professionals, if this is appropriate, to ensure you get the help and support you are looking for.

 Protecting your privacy

 Your call to our helpline is strictly confidential, and we will not pass your details to any third party, unless you ask us to do so.

 We will not keep a record of your contact with us, but will record some anonymous details of your call on our secure password protected database, such as the subject covered or the health board area you called from.
 This helps us improve our service and also helps us with our funding applications to continue this service.

 We are a member of the Helplines Partnership and are committed to providing a high quality helpline service.
 All our helpline officers have a certificate in counselling skills and have many years’ experience of supporting people with epilepsy.
 We will always treat you with courtesy and respect.

 If you have any complaints about our service, or any suggestions for improvement, we really want to hear from you.
-Please email our Head of Fundraising and Communications, Robyn Friel at firstname.lastname@example.org
+Please email our Interim Policy and Communications Manager, Rona Johnson at firstname.lastname@example.org